olvaffe/olv-notes/graphics/apps/skia.md

     - `skia_use_egl = false`
       - true to use egl rather than glx
       - always true on android
+      - some tools will fail to build on linux
+        - `ninja -C out skia` to build just the library
     - `skia_use_gl = true`
       - true to enable gl/gles backend
     - `skia_use_vulkan = false`